florimondmanca/asgi-sitemaps/README.md

 python -m sitemaps --asgi --base-url 'https://mysite.io' '<MODULE>:<ATTRIBUTE>'
 ```

-Run in check mode (e.g. for enforcing sitemap is synced as part of CI checks):
+Run in check mode to verify the sitemap is in sync (e.g. as part of CI checks):

 ```bash
 python -m sitemaps --check [...]